ukwa/katacoda-scenarios/webarchive-discovery-introduction/step9.md

 * Use the `Search` box to enter a query, like `mona` (or even `*:*` to match all results).
 * Filter those results using search facets.
 * ...TBA...

+As which Shine, search results link to [the Internet Archive Wayback Machine](http://web.archive.org/) but this can be changed as needed.